1x6/kyomail/README.md

 ## Installation

-- Set up catch-all on your mail domain.
+- Set up a catch-all on your mail domain.
 Can be done for free with [Cloudflare Email Routing](https://www.cloudflare.com/en-us/products/email-routing/)

 ### Firefox